What is the National Museum Jamaica?

 What’s the cost to view exhibitions?
 Is it free?

-The costs to view exhibitions are $300 for adults, $100 for teachers and tertiary level students and $40 for children in uniform.
+The costs to view exhibitions are $ 400 for adults, $200 for teachers and tertiary level students and $50 for children in uniform.
 The cost covers the viewing of all exhibitions on site.
 Saturday openings are available for FREE admission.